hindmasj/my-nifi-cluster/docs/experiment-redis_direct.md

 ### ExecuteStreamCommand

+Here the command uses the flowfile contents as STDIN.

 * Command Arguments = ``-a nifi_redis -h redis``
 * Ignore STDIN = false

-Then executing the command will give the same results.
+Then executing the command will give the same results as before.
+By using this method you could put any arbitrary script into the flowfile for processing.

 ---
 ### [Home](../README.md) | [Up](experiments.md) | [Prev (Grok Filtering)](experiment-grok_filtering.md)